 Also known as a hob cutter, they come in different shapes and sizes including the helix, flutes, and teeth.
 With incredible coatings of polycrystalline diamond, it can be able to pierce through the corten steel easily.

 There are different types of cutters available for use during the process.
 There is one that can grind off with a rough finishing and others that offer great finishes.
 The rough cutter has a sharp but serrated edge which is used to break chips of materials into smaller pieces.

-Another metal work involved is called broaching.
+Another metalwork involved is called broaching.
 Not common for use with shilling containers, but it can be used.
-It involves use if a toothed tool is known as the broach to finish any uneven cuts made by the above cutting tools.
+It involves the use of a toothed tool is known as the broach to finish any uneven cuts made by the above cutting tools.

 There are two types of broaching:

 - Linear: This is a straight repetition of the cut to make it more precise and even.
 Somewhat like a finishing cut.